liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/04-troubleshooting-lcs-connection.markdown

 administrators.
 Upon seeing this message, administrators should immediately contact Liferay Support and follow the troubleshooting steps in the below section.
 If for some reason the connection can't be restored, Liferay Support will provide an alternative for activating your server.

-+$$$

-**Note:** The 30 day grace period only applies to servers running @product@ patches hotfixes built after 05 March 2018.
-If your server isn't running such a hotfix, the grace period is 7 days.
-See the table below for more information on fix packs, hotfixes, and changes to grace period behavior.

-$$$

 LCS automatically restores your server's activation upon reconnection (you shouldn't need to restart the server).
 If this doesn't happen, you can force it by redeploying the LCS client app.
 <!--

 The original text says, "... customers can force a reconnect without restarting